moby/moby/docs/reference/commandline/swarm_init.md

       --task-history-limit int          Task history retention limit (default 5)
 ```

-Initialize a swarm cluster.
+Initialize a swarm.
 The docker engine targeted by this command becomes a manager
-in the newly created one node swarm cluster.
+in the newly created single-node swarm.

 ```bash